djaiss/mapsicon/README.md

 ## Are some countries omitted?

 Some countries have been intentionally omitted, either because they have no official maps yet or because they are islands that are so small that they can not be drawn.
 The omitted countries are Micronesia, Jersey, Marshall Islands, Northern Mariana Islands, Palestinia, Tuvalu and United States Minor Outlying Islands.

+## Why do I do this project?

+I created this project because I needed to programmatically call icons of countries in a pet-project and I couldn't find any free/good icons online.
+I took my courage and created from scratch all those maps using Fireworks.

 ![Image](namerica.png)